ChenZhouUC/UL_AI_CHANGE/README.md

 + We have won the **championship** in 2019 Unilever Hackthon.
 Please contact WHALE for more information.
 + Our Website: http://weiwo.io/home
++ To acquire our detailed proposals, please email: chenzhou@whale.im